benc-uk/azure-devops-core-docker/readme.md

 ---

 ## Pre-requisites
-Do not ignore this part!
-You will need the following things set up and installed on your machine:
+Do not ignore this part! :smirk: You will need the following things set up and installed on your machine:
 * An active [Azure subscription](https://portal.azure.com/).
 If you do not have a subscription:
   * You may have been given an [Azure Pass](https://www.microsoftazurepass.com/) card & code, please follow the steps given to activate your new subscription.
   * OR - create a [free Azure account and subscription](https://azure.microsoft.com/en-gb/free/)